 SERMON QUESTIONS

 It is our deep conviction that the Bible is not just to be listened to (Deut.
 6:4), but studied (2 Tim.
 2:15), meditated upon (Ps 1:2), memorized (Ps.
 119:11), and, ultimately, applied to our lives (James 1:22).
-Because of this, our Bible studies will revolve around the study, meditation, memorization, and application of God’s inspired Word to our lives.
+Because of this, our Bible studies revolve around the study, meditation, memorization, and application of God’s inspired Word to our lives.
 Below are sermon questions that correspond to our Sunday morning teaching, so that we slow down and really take in what God is trying to tell us as a church Ohana.
-These questions will be discussed at our Tuesday Night Bible Study, and any future studies the Lord sees fit to begin.
+These questions will be discussed at our weekly Bible Studies.

 For all answers, use Scripture to support your answer as best as possible.